abikirkham/abis-game/README.md

 - [FreeConvert.com - TIF to PNG Converter](https://www.freeconvert.com/tif-to-png/download): Utilized for converting TIF image files to PNG format for web optimization.
 - [Mozilla Developer Network (MDN) - CSS Positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/position#): Referred to for styles and correct positioning needed in the project.
 - [TechSini - Multi Mockup](https://techsini.com/multi-mockup/index.php): Used for creating mockups.
+- [Code institiues LovesMaths tutorial](https://codeinstitute.net) taught me how to use the enter button function for the users guessed letters.